swiftlang/swift-experimental-string-processing/Documentation/Evolution/UnicodeForStringProcessing.md

 ## Future directions

-### Expanded options
+### Expanded options and modifiers

 The initial version of `Regex` includes only the options described above.
-Filling out the remainder of options described in the [Run-time Regex Construction proposal][literals] could be completed as future work, as well as additional improvements, such as adding an option for making quantifiers possessive by default.
+Filling out the remainder of options described in the [Run-time Regex Construction proposal][literals] could be completed as future work, as well as additional improvements, such as adding an option that makes a regex match only at the start of a string.

 ### Extensions to Character and Unicode Scalar APIs